playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-semantic-markup/index.md

 }
 ---

-# Semantic HTML

-You ever look through a codebase and just see a sea of `div`s as far as the eye can see?
+Have you ever look through a codebase and just see a sea of `div`s as far as the eye can see?

 ```html
 <div>